 The school PUSHOUT RATE for NHPI students is 9.5 percent - the fourth highest of the eight ethnic/racial designations captured in California data.
-NHPI students are 1.4X more likely to receive a school-based referral to POLICE than white students.
+NHPI students are 40% more likely to be referred to the police than white students.

 Over 1 in 3 (36%) Pacific Islander 11th graders have experienced HARASSMENT AND BULLYING in school - the highest of any racial/ ethnic group.